rencheckyoself/ME469/HW0/README.md

 2) The pythons scripts depend on numpy and matplotlib libraries for data import and results printing.

-3) Run each part_aX.py file to view the results for each question.
+3) Run each run_me.py file to view the results for each question.
-      -PartA3 run time is less than 5s (at least in my experience)
+      -Run time is less than 10s (at least in my experience)

 Also included are the images of the results